Rationale

 Key Objectives

-Given a patient presenting with isolated numbness/tingling/altered sensation, the candidate will diagnose the cause, severity, and complications, and will initiate an appropriate management plan.
+Given a patient presenting with altered sensation, such as numbness or tingling, the candidate will diagnose the cause, severity, and complications, and initiate an appropriate management plan.

 Enabling Objectives

-Given a patient with numbness/tingling/altered sensation, the candidate will
+Given a patient with altered sensation, such as numbness or tingling, the candidate will

-- history data relevant to potential underlying causes (e.g., diabetic risk factors, workplace risk factors, distribution of symptoms);
+- a history that is relevant to potential underlying causes (e.g., diabetic risk factors, workplace risk factors, distribution of symptoms, psychological stress), and

-- results of a physical examination including a thorough neurological examination;
+- a physical examination including a thorough neurologic examination;

 - construct an effective initial management plan based on the working diagnosis, including

-- determining if the patient requires specialized care;
+- determining if the patient requires specialized care, and

-- advising the patient, if necessary, on work-related issues.
+- advising the patient on work-related issues if necessary.